-Recently I had a patient who was hit from behind in an accident.
+Recently, one of my clients visited us after an auto accident.
 The car that hit her wasn’t going very fast and she assumed any injuries were minor.
 She knew the protocol we suggested: She filed a report, went to the hospital, ruled out acure serious injury.
 Then she called our office to make an appointment with us.

 The first treatment revealed some soreness and pain but nothing too serious at that time.
 We recommend coming within 12-36 hours to prevent pain and spasms from setting up and recruiting other muscles into the traumatized area.
 This is key to a successful outcome.

-She was inclined not come to the second treatment and was considering settling.
+She didn’t really want to come to the second treatment and considered settling.
 I cautioned her to wait a few days to make any decisions and come to the second appointment.
 This turned out to be very good advice; on the day of the second visit she was in widespread pain ranging in the 8 out of 10 pain scale.